AuReMe/esmecata/README.md

                         String containing mmseqs options for cluster command (except --threads which is already set by --cpu command and -v).
 If nothing is given, esmecata will used the option "--min-seq-id 0.3 -c 0.8"
   --linclust            Use mmseqs linclust (clustering in lienar time) to cluster proteins sequences.
 It is faster than mmseqs cluster (default behaviour) but less senstitive.
   -p PROPAGATE_ANNOTATION, --propagate PROPAGATE_ANNOTATION
-                        Proportion [0 to 1] of the reccurence of an annotation to be propagated from the protein of a cluster to the reference protein of the cluster.
-0 mean the annotaitons from all proteins are propagated to the reference and 1 only the annotation occurring in all the proteins of the cluster.
+                        Proportion [0 to 1] of the frequence of an annotation to be propagated from the protein of a cluster to the reference protein of the cluster.
+0 mean the annotations from all proteins are propagated to the reference and 1 only the annotation occurring in all the proteins of the cluster (default).
   --uniref              Use uniref cluster to extract more annotations from the representative member of the cluster associated to the proteins.
 Needs the --sparql option.
   --expression          Extract expresion information associated to the proteins.
 Needs the --sparql option.
   --beta                Use uniprot beta REST query.